JawadMakhoul/Airline-Application/README.md

   2) Flights Manager: add flight, get a report for big flights, update flight status.
   3) Employees Manager: assign main and second pilot for chosen flight, assign several air attendants according to plane size.

-Every manager can sign in to the account by fill up a default username and password according to his Position.
+Every manager can sign in to the account by filling up a default username and password according to his Position.

 We used access as a database.